randomairborne/speederboard/docs/assets.md

 Note that all sources for assets (Aseprite ASEs, Photoshop PSDs, etc) should be placed in the `assets/source` directory.
 These are not synced to the CDN, and are purely for reference and future use.

+## cache-busting

+We use query parameters for cache-busting.
+These are precalculated on every launch using blake3, but shouldn't be of concern to frontend devs.